 In 2021, the European Commission tabled a proposal for the implementation of the last part of the so-called Basel III standards.
-To proposal includes a floor requirement and revised rules for credit, market and operational risk.
+The proposal includes a floor requirement and revised rules for credit, market and operational risk.
+Agreement on the proposal has been achieved, and it is expected to come into force starting in 2025.